goochjs/goochjs.github.io/_posts/2014-09-14-dales-way-ilkley-ribblehead.md

 At the time we did the walk, [Wharfedale Brewery] were running a promotion ("[The Ales Way]"), wherein they had flagged a number of pubs along the route, providing a card to be stamped at each one visited.
 We made it to eleven of them...

-To get started, we drove to Ribblehead, leaving the car in [The Station Inn] and taking a train south to Skipton.
+To get started, we drove to Ribblehead, leaving the car at [The Station Inn] and taking a train south to Skipton.
 From there, we took a taxi (£20) to the start of the walk at Ilkley.

 On the Thursday night, we stayed in [The Dalesway Hotel] in Ilkley.